ibm-cloud-docs/assistant/dialog-runtime.md

 - If you need to set a default value for a context variable that you want to use or edit later in the dialog flow, then define the context variable in a dialog node that is always triggered.

   **Note**: The Welcome node is not always triggered in deployed instances of the assistant.
 You can add a node that conditions on `conversation_start` and use it to set default values.
-See [Dialog initialization](add-integrations.html#dialog-start) for things to consider if you use this approach.
+See [Starting the dialog](add-integrations.html#dialog-start) for things to consider if you use this approach.

 - To store the entire string that was provided by the user as input, use `input.text`: